Banat Republic: Precedents

 This Banat was abolished in 1778, when its components were merged into the Habsburg Kingdom of Hungary.
 In the 1790s, the Serbs became divided between those who pressed for a separate territory and those who, like Sava Tekelija, argued in favor of Josephine centralism.
 The project of reserving Banat for Serb self-government was ultimately rejected by Leopold II.
 The status quo was challenged by the rise of Hungarian nationalism and liberalism.
 In 1834, mountainous eastern Banat hosted a Masonic Lodge which preached republicanism.
 These ideas were at the forefront of the Hungarian Revolution of 1848, which proclaimed independence for the entire Kingdom, maintaining its hold on the Banat.
 A pro-Hungarian Serb, Petar Čarnojević, was assigned Commissioner in the Banat, tasked with imposing martial law against conservative rebels.
 In parallel, the concept of a Romanian Banat was being advanced by Romanian radicals.
 One of these was Eftimie Murgu, who organized a popular assembly in June and proclaimed a "Romanian Captaincy" within revolutionary Hungary.
 This effort was mainly directed against the Habsburg (Imperial Austrian) regime; the Austrians found regional backing from the rival government of "Serbian Vojvodina", which aimed to incorporate the entire Banat.

 Between 1849 and 1860, the Banat, together with the Bačka and Syrmia, was part of a new Habsburg–Serb province, the Voivodeship of Serbia and Banat of Temeschwar; the shared capital of all these entities was Timișoara.
 Seen as a "hybrid", this arrangement was not generally welcomed by Romanians.
 However, a second experiment in Banatian autonomy was carried out after 1850, when the Austrians appointed Čarnojević's Aromanian son-in-law, Andrei Mocioni, as governor over the eastern half of the Voivodeship.
 This change was largely advantageous for the Romanian population, which controlled the administration, but ended in 1852, when Mocioni resigned over his conflicts with central government.
 In November 1860, Mocioni organized a popular assembly, reissuing demands for a "Romanian Captaincy", but under Austrian supervision.
-This action was not supported, and in December the region and the Voivodeship were folded back into the Kingdom of Hungary (or Lands of the Crown of Saint Stephen).
+This action was not supported, and in December the region and the Voivodeship were folded back into the Kingdom of Hungary.
 The Romanian focus shifted toward forming a separate crown land for the community, unifying the Banat with Transylvania and Bukovina.